DHTMLX/docs-diagram/docs/api/historymanager/add_method.md

 ### Parameters

-- `newState` - (mandatory) an array of JSON objects of the current state of the diagram
+- `newState` - (required) an array of JSON objects of the current state of the diagram

 **Change log**: Added in v4.1